thecartercenter/nemo/docs/production-setup.md

 When new versions of ELMO are released, you will want to upgrade.
 To do so, ssh to your server and change to the `elmo` directory, then:

     git pull

+Now be sure to check the [commit history of the local config file](https://github.com/thecartercenter/elmo/commits/develop/config/initializers/local_config.rb.example) and/or run:

+    diff config/initializers/local_config.rb config/initializers/local_config.rb.example

+to see if anything needs to be updated in your local configuration.

+Then:

     bundle install --without development test --deployment
     bundle exec whenever -i elmo
     bundle exec rake db:migrate